Compiles a program’s source for all the devices or a specific device(s) in the OpenCL context

 device_list

-is NULL and num_devices
+device_list is not NULL and num_devices

 device_list